Sandorf has served as president of the Charles H. Revson Foundation since

 currently serves as an adviser to the Oak Foundation, is chairperson of the board

-of directors of the Center for Urban Community Services, and is a member of the board
+of directors of the Center for Urban Community Services, is a member of the board

-of directors of the West Side Federation for Senior and Supportive Housing.
-She
+of directors of the West Side Federation for Senior and Supportive Housing, and sits on the advisory board of the Hagar Center at Tel Aviv

 Institution Center for Urban and Metropolitan Policy, the editorial board of